 - Can she say sorry when she messes up?
 Can she learn from it and then move on with lessons learned?

 - Is she motivated to work hard for the team?

 - If the answer is “YES” so far, only then do we move on to evaluate the hard skills.

-As a hiring manager, I am testing you with this question to understand whether you are trustworthy or not.
+As a hiring manager, sometimes we test you with this question to understand whether you are trustworthy or not.